maxwellmatthis/heatmapper/README.md

 along the x-axis.
 This is likely not going to be how you measure WiFi in reality.
 If you are taking or took the measurements in a pattern of known dimensions, you could easily write a script that calculates or updates the coordinates.
 Automatically keeping track of arbitrary measurement points can get very complicated.
-Relatively easy and reliable solutions include GPS and optical tracking.

 ```python
 # from: scripts/simple_wifi_recorder.py